uncertainlyprincipaled/YaleGWI/README.md

 The first time you connect, you will be asked to verify the host's authenticity.
 Type `yes`.
 Then, enter your SSH key's passphrase.

 **B. Run the Setup Script**
 Once you are logged in, clone the repository and run the setup script.
-This will install all dependencies and prepare the environment.
+This will automatically install Mamba and set up the environment using `environment.yml`.
 ```bash
 # 1. Clone the repository
 git clone -b dev https://github.com/uncertainlyprincipaled/YaleGWI.git